 Passion Flower is a beautiful flower, which can be found in both wild and cultivated varieties.
 It is a powerful nervine, sedative and analgesic, making it a prime herb used to address pain, nervous disorders, and sleeplessness.
+This ingredient is used in Relax & Calm for the many benefits showcased below.

 What is Passion Flower?